gotlougit/knowyourselfindia/crawler/README.md

 This script just goes through every record saved inside ```table.json``` and cleans it up.

-Right now, it just fixes certain links so they point correctly to Wikipedia.
+It removes References links, edit boxes, citation superscripts, and fixes most (if not all) links so they point to Wikipedia correctly.

 ### WARNING:
 It DOES NOT SAVE ITS OUTPUT ANYWHERE, it just prints it to STDOUT